M66B/FairEmail/app/src/main/assets/SETUP.md

 ## Set up account - to receive email

-To add an account, tap on *Manage accounts* and tap on the orange *add* button at the bottom.
+To add an account, tap *Manage accounts* and tap the orange *add* button at the bottom.
 Select a provider from the list, enter the username, which is mostly your email address and enter your password.
 Tap *Check* to let FairEmail connect to the email server and fetch a list of system folders.
 After reviewing the system folder selection you can add the account by tapping *Save*.